architect/arc.codes/src/shared/en/aws/intro-philosophy.md

 `-- package.json
 ```

-The code was also immediately deployed to the cloud in isolated `staging` and `production` environments.
+The code was also immediately deployed to the cloud in fully isolated `staging` and `production` environments.

 The `.arc` format is terse, easy to read, and quickly learnable to author.
 The expressions in a `.arc` file unlock the formerly complex tasks of cloud infrastructure provisioning, deployment, and orchestration.